treeverse/lakeFS/docs/understand/data-structure.md

 # How Does lakeFS Store Your Data
 lakeFS being a data versioning engine, requires the ability to save multiple versions of the same object.
-As a result, lakeFS stores objects in the object store in an unconventional way.
+As a result, lakeFS stores objects in the object store in way that allows it to version the data in an efficient way.
 This might cause confusion when trying to understand where our data is actually being stored.
 This page will try to shed a light on this subject.

 ## lakeFS Repository Namespace Structure
 lakeFS stores repository data and metadata under the repository's namespace.
+The lakeFS repository namespace is a dedicated path under the object store used by lakeFS to manage a repository.
 Listing a repository storage namespace in the object store will provide the following output:

 ```shell